azu/irodr/README.md

 - Fast read
     - [x] Prefetch contents
     - [x] Mark as "read" at idle time
-- Customizable for user
+- Customizable by UserScript
-    - [ ] We will provide some API like `window.getActiveItem` for UserScript.
+    - [x] We will provide some API like `window.getActiveItem` for UserScript.
 - Allow of other RSS reader API like Feedly
     - Domain model should not depended on Inoreader
 - Welcome to Pull Request